SilentNightx/VitaDockPlus/README.md

 PSV-VSH-Menu by joel16: https://github.com/SilentNightx/PSV-VSH-Menu/releases/tag/3.50
 Allows you to set processor states for games, overlay FPS counter, and more.
 Checking the FPS of a game can be helpful when using VitaDock+ so you can decide what mode you want to use (HD @ 30 or SD @ 60).

+# Performance Tips
+The HD @ 30FPS mode is easier for the Pi to handle than the SD @ 60FPS mode because although there are less pixels to push per frame in that mode, it has to do so twice as fast.
+Overclocking and disabling Bluetooth on low powered Pis can also help.

 # Updating
 Check back here for updates and rewrite the image when there is one.
 Data stored on the dock will be overwritten but this isn't really a distribution you're meant to store data on in the first place.